CIMIL/MusicoNet/README.md

 ### Frontend

 The `frontend` directory houses the source code for the mobile application, enabling users to interact with the MusicoNet platform.

+For more information about the frontend code and how to run the mobile application, please refer to the [README](./frontend/README.md) file located in the `frontend` directory.

 ### Built with